How to Take Care of Your Feet, Naturally

 Stopping smoking is very important, as is checking water temperatures when bathing (people with diabetes sometimes can’t feel hot or cold).
 Read more tips to prevent diabetes.

-Fun Facts About Animal Feet
+Fun and Whacky Facts About Animal Feet!

 - Rhinos have very dainty feet, considering their huge size.
 So to avoid weight-bearing pressure, they walk on their tippy-toes!

-- Elephants’ pads act like shock absorbers, letting these giants walk softly
+- Elephants’ pads act like shock absorbers, letting these giants walk softly.

 - Cats walk on their toes for balance and silent hunting.